intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/workingwithtexts.md

 ---
 ## **Build Text Transformation Pipeline**
-You can easily call transformation methods of a `TextSet` in order to build the text transformation pipeline.
-Please refer to [here](../APIGuide/FeatureEngineering/text.md/#textset-transformations) for more details.
+You can easily call transformation methods of a `TextSet` one by one to build the text transformation pipeline.
+Please refer to [here](../APIGuide/FeatureEngineering/text/#textset-transformations) for more details.

 **Scala Example**
 ```scala